openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 To specify media attachments and actions, there is another variant of the `sendNotification` and `sendBroadcastNotification` actions:

-- `sendNotification(emailAddress, message, icon, severity, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`
+- `sendNotification(emailAddress, message, icon, tag, title, referenceId, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`
-- `sendBroadcastNotification(message, icon, severity, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`
+- `sendBroadcastNotification(message, icon, tag, title, referenceId, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`

 The additional parameter for these variants have the following meaning:
+- `tag` : A user supplied tag to group messages for removing using the `hideNotificationByTag` action or grouping messages when displayed in the app.
+This renames the `severity` parameter, both are functionally identical.
 - `title`: The title of the notification.
 Defaults to "openHAB" inside the Android and iOS apps.
+- `referenceId`: A user supplied id to both replace existing messages when pushed, and later remove messages with the `hideNotificationByReferenceId` actions.
 - `onClickAction`: The action to be performed when the user clicks on the notification.
 Specified using the [action syntax](#action-syntax).
 - `mediaAttachmentUrl`: The URL of the media attachment to be displayed with the notification.
-This URL must be reachable by the push notification client.
+This can either be a fully qualified URL, prefixed with `http://` or `https://` and reachable by the client device, or an image item with the format `item:MyImageItem`
 - `actionButton1`: The action to be performed when the user clicks on the first action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).
 - `actionButton2`: The action to be performed when the user clicks on the second action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).
 - `actionButton3`: The action to be performed when the user clicks on the third action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).